Would not Terminal be more useful now than a Finder window? Find out here how to open a command prompt at any folder from Finder.

 How to Add Keyboard Shortcuts for the “Terminal at Folder” Commands

-To enable opening of Terminal windows or tabs from Finder windows with the keyboard:
+To enable opening of Terminal windows or tabs from Finder windows using a custom macOS keyboard shortcut:

 - Open the services preferences window.

 - Highlight the New Terminal at Folder or New Terminal Tab at Folder entries under Files and Folders.

 - Type the keyboard combination you wish to use for the shortcut.

 - Tip: Something like Command Option Shift T could work, for instance.

 (How to open a command prompt at any folder from Finder tested with macOS 10.14 Mojave and 10.13 High Sierra; updated December 2018; title image: StockUnlimited)